-A business’s reputation used to be what they said about themselves in their advertising and the reach their customers had via word of mouth.
-Now, consumers are pushing out a company’s reputation and image collectively by providing real-time feedback online through review sites, social media, forums and other channels.
-Basically, if it is an online source and a consumer can say something about a business on it, then it is a channel where your business’s reputation should be managed.
+A business’s reputation used to be what they said about themselves in their advertising and their customers’ reach via word of mouth.
+Now, consumers are pushing out a company’s reputation and image collectively by providing real-time feedback online through review sites, social media, forums, and other channels.
+If it is an online source and a consumer can say something about a business on it, then it is a channel where your business’s reputation should be managed.

 Digital marketing and online reputation management for businesses

-Online reputation management is a part of a greater digital marketing strategy that works alongside review management, business listings, paid search/ads, social media management and SEO to help your business stay competitive and relevant online.
-While your business should be managing each of these segments of digital marketing to maintain your online presence and (consequently) offline reputation, many businesses are not.
-They really should: four in five consumers surveyed use search engines to find local information from multiple devices to find store address, business hours, product availability and directions.
+Online reputation management is a part of a more robust digital marketing strategy that works alongside review management, business listings, paid search/ads, social media management, and SEO to help your business stay competitive and relevant online.
+While your business should manage each of these digital marketing segments to maintain your online presence and (consequently) offline reputation, many businesses are not.
+They really should: four in five consumers surveyed use search engines to find local information from multiple devices to find store address, business hours, product availability, and directions.

 Online reputation management: your business has options

-Your business should weigh the pros and cons of conducting online reputation management in-house or outsourcing, but there are definite best practices when responding to reviews that your business should be aware of.
-Maintaining your business’s online presence is one of the most worthwhile services a digital agency or local media company can provide your business and is one of the most worthwhile services you can invest in.
+Your business should weigh the pros and cons of conducting online reputation management in-house or outsourcing.
+Still, your business should be aware of best practices when responding to reviews.
+Maintaining your business’s online presence is one of the most valuable services a digital agency or local media company can provide your business and is one of the most valuable services you can invest in.

 Why your business’s online reputation matters